 SOCIAL SCIENCE DEPARTMENT ADJUNCT FACULTY

-I have been teaching at Western since 2000 in the Social Science Department.
-At Western I have taught Introduction to Political Science (PS 100), American Government (PS 102) World Governments, Economies and Cultures (PS 104), Introduction to Sociology (SOC 100) and State and Local Governments (PS 218).
-I also teach at Naugatuck Valley Community College in the Social Sciences Division where I have taught Principles of Sociology (SOC 101), Contemporay Social Issues (SOC 201) Sociology of the Family (SOC 210), Social Inequality (SOC 221) and American Government.
-I previously taught at St. Joseph's College in Patchogue, New York.
-After a career in public service (Peace Corps, VISTA, Head Start and Public Housing), I went back to Graduate school in Political Science at UCONN.
+Mr. Bernard Fitzpatrick (email@example.com), He has been teaching at Western since 2000 in the Social Science Department.
+At Western he has taught Introduction to Political Science (PS 100), American Government (PS 102) World Governments, Economies and Cultures (PS 104), Introduction to Sociology (SOC 100) and State and Local Governments (PS 218).
+He also teaches at Naugatuck Valley Community College in the Social Sciences Division where he has taught Principles of Sociology (SOC 101), Contemporay Social Issues (SOC 201) Sociology of the Family (SOC 210), Social Inequality (SOC 221) and American Government.
+He previously taught at St. Joseph's College in Patchogue, New York.
+After a career in public service (Peace Corps, VISTA, Head Start and Public Housing), he went back to graduate school in Political Science at UCONN.

-Attorney John Jowdy- Adjunct Professor- Political Science- email@example.com.
-Attorney Jowdy has been associated with the university since 1998 as an adjunct professor teaching courses in Political Science and American Government.
+Attorney John Jowdy (email@example.com - firstname.lastname@example.org), Attorney Jowdy has been associated with the university since 1998 as an Adjunct Professor teaching courses in Political Science and American Government.
 A graduate of Boston College and New England School of Law (Boston), Attorney Jowdy is a trial lawyer with the Danbury law firm of Jowdy & Jowdy with an emphasis on civil litigation.
 In addition to his position at the university, Attorney Jowdy has served as an Attorney Trial Referee, Special Master in domestic relations cases, Attorney Fact Finder and Small Claims Hearing Magistrate in the Danbury Judicial District.

-I returned to Connecticut in 1974, married my wife, Lauren, and secured a position as a high school social studies teacher in Bethel, Connecticut.
-I taught social studies courses in Bethel covering subjects such as Politics, Government, and Law as well as U.S. and European History.
-During this time period, I also earned my Sixth Year Degree in Intermediate Administration from Southern Connecticut State University.
-I spent the last fourteen years of my teaching career as the department head of the social studies department in Bethel High School.
+Mr. David F. Matte, (email@example.com), Adjunct Professor of political science, after graduating from Fair Haven High School in Fair Haven, Vermont, he attended the University of Vermont for four years. he graduated from the University of Vermont with a Bachelor of Science Degree in Secondary Education and a major in history.
+Upon graduation from college, he became a Lieutenant in the U.S. Army and had duty assignments in Cleveland and Pittsburgh.
+He began my teaching career as a high school social studies teacher in Southbury, Connecticut.
+Then he became a graduate student at the University of Bridgeport in Bridgeport, Connecticut where he earned a Masters Degree in European History.
+After completing the Masters Degree, he became a high school social studies teacher in Randolph, Vermont.
+He returned to Connecticut in 1974, married my wife, Lauren, and secured a position as a high school social studies teacher in Bethel, Connecticut.
+He taught social studies courses in Bethel covering subjects such as Politics, Government, and Law as well as U.S. and European History.
+During this time period, he also earned my Sixth Year Degree in Intermediate Administration from Southern Connecticut State University.
+He spent the last fourteen years of my teaching career as the department head of the social studies department in Bethel High School.
 I retired from Bethel in 2008 with thirty-eight years of public school teaching experience.
-I began teaching at Western Connecticut State University as an adjunct instructor of American Government soon after my retirement from Bethel public schools.
+He began teaching at Western Connecticut State University as an Adjunct Instructor of American Government soon after my retirement from Bethel public schools.

-Jack Alan Robbins, Ph.D.
-With a Ph.D. in Political Science from Fordham University, 1972, I have 40 years work experience in local and regional government and politics.
+Dr. Jack Alan Robbins (email@example.com) has a Ph.D. in Political Science from Fordham University, 1972, he has 40 years work experience in local and regional government and politics.
 This includes budget preparation and management, public policy formulation and implementation, drafting legislation, public administration.
-My experience includes managerial direction of a large operational department, supervision of academic-government partnerships, development and implementation of comprehensive conservations programs for 17,000 acres of parkland in 43 county parks, and a diverse series of special projects.
-I have taught American Government, Comparative Ideology, and State and Local Governments at several colleges, part-time.
+His experience includes managerial direction of a large operational department, supervision of academic-government partnerships, development and implementation of comprehensive conservations programs for 17,000 acres of parkland in 43 county parks, and a diverse series of special projects.
+He has taught American Government, Comparative Ideology, and State and Local Governments at several colleges, part-time.